5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Who this guide is for
 This guide is aimed at users who want to create a new or modify an existing Layout-ID for different reasons.
 Maybe the one in use was created for the same Codec but a different system/mainboard and causes issues or they want to add inputs or outputs missing from the current Layout-ID in use.

+💡 **TIPS**

+- Click on the litte Header icon next to `README.md` to navigate in the document quickly
-**TIP**: If you just want a slimmed-down version of AppleALC.kext for your Codec, you can use dreamwhite's [Custom AppleALC builds](https://github.com/dreamwhite/ChonkyAppleALC-Build/releases) instead.
+- If you just want a slimmed-down version of AppleALC.kext for your Codec, you can use dreamwhite's [Custom AppleALC builds](https://github.com/dreamwhite/ChonkyAppleALC-Build/releases) instead.

 ### Are you *sure*, you want to do this?
 From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config and reboot.
 And voilà: Sound!